anthony0913/behavior-decoder/README.md

 The trial parameters `params` should also be prepared in a numpy array with individual trials occupying separate rows.
 The column structure is flexible however, allowing specification later on.
 For a given trial, the starting time `start_col` should refer to the column of `params` specifying the row of `data` from which the trial begins.
 The ending time `end_col` follows similarly.
 Constraints of which trials to be processed can be specified in the hashmap `constraints`.

 ### Example
 We will initialize a search of the power set of available frequency bands where we have the constraints that trials specified in `params` must have their third (index=2) column specify "left" and that the ninth (index=8) column specifies 3.
 The start and end columns are 6 and 8 (indicies 5 and 7) respectively.
+The two output classes that the model can predict, i.e., the entries present in the output column, are "cat" and "dog".

-`Batch = Batcher(data, params, constraints={2:"left", 8:3}, length, output_column=2, start_col=5, end_col=7)`
+`Batch = Batcher(data, params, constraints={2:"left", 8:3}, length, output_classes={0:"cat", 1:"dog"}, output_column=2, start_col=5, end_col=7)`

 ## Pooler
 to be implemented